uadmin/uadmin-docs/_build/html/_sources/tutorial/part11.rst.txt

         friend.Name = friendName
         friend.Email = friendEmail
         friend.Password = friendPassword
+        friend.Nationality = models.Nationality(friendNationality)

-        // Store input in the Friend model uadmin.Save(&friend)
+        // Save input in the Friend model err = uadmin.Save(&friend)

-        res["status"] = "ok"
-        uadmin.ReturnJSON(w, r, res)
+        if err != nil {
+            // Return an error message if the database did not save properly. uadmin.ReturnJSON(w, r, map[string]interface{}{
+                "status":  "error",
+                "err_msg": "Error saving the database : " + err.Error(),
+            })
+            return
         }

+        // Return JSON to the client.
+        uadmin.ReturnJSON(w, r, map[string]interface{}{
+            "status": "ok",
+        })
+    }

 Finally, add the following pieces of code in the api.go shown below.
-This will establish a communication between the AddFriendHandler and the APIHandler.
+This will establish a communication between the AddFriendHandler and the Handler.

 .. code-block:: go

-    func APIHandler(w http.ResponseWriter, r *http.Request) {
+    func Handler(w http.ResponseWriter, r *http.Request) {

         // Some codes contained in this part